iamSahdeep/seo_renderer/README.md

 # SEO Renderer
 <a href="https://pub.dev/packages/seo_renderer"> <img height="20" alt="Pub" src="https://img.shields.io/pub/v/seo_renderer.svg?style=for-the-badge">
   </a>

-A flutter plugin to render text widgets as html for SEO purpose.
+A flutter plugin to render text widgets as html elements for SEO purpose.

-Created for issue https://github.com/flutter/flutter/issues/46789 and we can maintain it till Flutter creates something concrete for us :)

-It will automatic detect the crawler using regex and navigator userAgent and add the `DivElement`(only) to DOM.
+Created specifically for issue https://github.com/flutter/flutter/issues/46789 It will automatic detect the crawler using regex and navigator userAgent and add the `DivElement`(only) to DOM.

 All PR's are welcome :)